abteilung/sveltekit-sanity-starter/README.md

 This is a Sanity.io & SvelteKit & TailwindCSS & daisyUI & Stuff starter repo.
 We've put much research and effort into this very well spiced set of tools.

+## WIP

+This repo is just progressing.
+Expect many breaking changes for the time being.

 ## Sanity.io

 Basic configuration with many useful modules installed and preconfigured for your convenience.